The following is the editorial workflow that every manuscript submitted to the journal

 Ethics of Experimentation

-Research published in TMR Publishing Group must have been conducted to the highest ethical
+Research published in TMR Publishing Group must have been conducted to the highest ethical standards.
+The research must meet all applicable standards for the ethics of experimentation and research integrity.

 Research Involving Humans